Open until filled

 - Conducting ongoing field work and outreach to gather GIS data and info on current conditions of trails, rail corridors and other bike infrastructure

-- Working with local partners, RTC Trail Development staff and external consultants to develop conceptual trail plans (as needed), and implement strategic land acquisition planning and program development that catalyzes accelerated trail development
+- Utilizing that data, work with local partners, RTC Trail Development staff and external consultants to develop conceptual trail plans (as needed), and implement strategic land acquisition planning

 - Identifying and cultivating appropriate partners from the economic development, tourism, local government and public health sectors to support filling priority gaps in the network

-- Working in collaboration with the coalition and RTC’s policy team to grow and diversify financial support by securing public and private dollars to implement the Active Plan
+Working in collaboration with the coalition and RTC’s policy team to grow and diversify financial support by securing public and private dollars to implement the Active Plan, including:

 - Partnering with RTC’s fundraising team to develop funding proposals and associated budgets